ashwinerve2/My-web-project/Project Phases/Phase 1 (Defination and Planning).md

 # Project phase 1 - Definition and Planning

 Welcome to NumBase.
-This is the first step.
+This is the first phase.

 Easily manage and explore number systems using this comprehensive toolkit.